 Below you find an overview of all the emissions sources per scope according to the GHG protocol.

-The difference between scope 1 and 2 vs scope 3 emissions
+Recapp: the difference between scope 1, 2 and 3 emissions

 Scope 3 emissions can be reduced by choosing other suppliers, alter design, avoid specific services, etc. etc. The most climate action opportunities you can achieve with your organisation will lie in scope 3 emissions.
 Scope 1 and scope 2 emissions can be reduced by energy efficiency improvements on your site, switching to electric vehicles and renewable energy supplier.